 Prompt payment in the construction industry

-Learn what Public Services and Procurement Canada is doing, in cooperation with Defence Construction Canada and the Canadian Construction Association, to improve payment practices throughout the construction industry.
+Find information on payments made to construction prime contractors and businesses who have a construction contract with Public Services and Procurement Canada and learn what this department is doing, in cooperation with Defence Construction Canada and the Canadian Construction Association, to improve payment practices throughout the construction industry.

 On this page